-Think Twice Before Assuming Your "Settlement Negotiations" May Not Be Used Against You
+Understanding How and Why "Settlement Negotiations" May Be Used Against You

-However, it's far too simplistic to suggest that anything your company considers to be a "settlement negotiation" is going to be kept out of court.
-It's important to understand the limits of the protections afforded to "settlement negotiations."
+While settlement communications are often inadmissible in court proceedings, it's far too simplistic—and dangerous—to suggest that anything your company considers to be a "settlement negotiation" is going to be kept out of court.
+For this reason, it is important to understand the limits of the protections afforded to "settlement negotiations."
 Otherwise, your company may make a statement in what it believes to be a confidential "settlement negotiation" only to have that statement used against it in court.
 This article explores some of the common situations in which your company may fall into a trap if it doesn't understand the rules regarding protections for settlement negotiations or communications.

 The Basis for Protection of Settlement Communications